 |2016 Fall||Operating System|

 My brief research experience involved proposing a benchmarking standard for the P4 platform, using P4FPGA as a prototyping system for it.

 Google Cloud Platform

 June 2017 - Present

 Designing and implementing components of VPC Service Control and Context Aware Access control for Google Cloud Platform and GSuite.

 Menlo Park, CA

-Enhancing performance-critical components (Watchman) of version control systems (Git and Mercurial).
+Enhancing a performance-critical component (Watchman) of version control systems.

 Optimizing a multi-terabyte pipeline for a recommendation engine for YouTube Mix.